It has recently been reported that aged aquarium water is essential. What is aged aquarium water, and how does an aquarium hobbyist get it?

-With the advent of department stores that carry basic aquarium supplies, and are open 24 hours a day, it has become easier to obtain chemical water treatments.
+With the advent of department stores that carry basic aquarium supplies and are open 24 hours a day, it has become easier to obtain chemical water treatments.
 It is even possible to order aquarium products, such as water treatments, via the Internet and have them delivered to your door.
 Furthermore, most new aquarium packages come with a small bottle of water treatment.
 As a result, the trend has moved away from using aged aquarium water most of the time, and now owners now use chemically treated water most of the time.
 Does that mean using chemicals to "age" water is better?
 Not necessarily.

 Chemical treatments have two primary advantages.
 They render water safe for use almost immediately, which is a huge improvement on the one to two days to wait for aged water.
 The other advantage is that chemicals can neutralize heavy metals and other dissolved constituents that the aging process cannot touch.
 This is particularly important in areas where water sources have a high mineral content.
 Most chemical treatments also include a component, such as stress coat, that soothes the skin of the fish.

-Personally, I prefer a combination of the methods.
 By aging water, the dissolved gases have time to be driven off, and the water temperature can also be stabilized to the desired range.
 The use of a chemical treatment ensures that any heavy metals or other harmful chemicals are neutralized.
 The added benefit of the stress coat is a great side benefit of using a chemical treatment.
 The negative is that it takes time to age the water, while still incurring the additional cost of a chemical treatment.